 Manuscripts submitted to Rhetorica: A Journal of the History of Rhetoric should be original and not be under consideration elsewhere or previously published in whole or part without acknowledgement in the manuscript.
+More generally, Rhetorica endorses The European Code of Conduct for Research Integrity, rev. ed.
+(Berlin: ALLEA-All European Academies, 2017; https://allea.org/code-of-conduct/) and expects that all submissions are compliant with the principles of this Code.

-Because the identity of authors is concealed from evaluators of manuscripts, each manuscript should include a separate title page containing the title of the essay and the author's name, mailing address, email address, and phone number.
-Besides the title, this page should not contain information that would form part of the published article envisioned in the manuscript.
-The author's identity should not otherwise be revealed in the manuscript.
-The title should be repeated on the first page of the text of the article.
+The identity of authors is concealed from evaluators of manuscripts; therefore, each submission should include a separate title page containing the title of the essay and the author's name, mailing address, email address, and phone number.
+Besides the title and the author's name, this page should not contain information that would form part of the published article envisioned in the manuscript.
+The author's identity should not otherwise be revealed in the manuscript (third person references to the author's published research may be revised once a manuscript is accepted for publication).
+The essay title should be repeated on the first page of the text of the manuscript.

-Manuscripts, including text, quotations and notes, must be double-spaced throughout and generally should not exceed 10,000 words, including notes and bibliography.
+Manuscripts, including text, quotations, and notes, must be double-spaced throughout and generally should contain 8,000 to 12,000 words, including notes.
 Authors are responsible for verifying all quotations, citations, and references in the manuscript before submission.
 Quotations must be collated word-by-word with source texts.
 Sources and locations of citations in source texts must be confirmed.
 Documentation of facts of publication for all works cited in must be scrutinized for accuracy and completeness.
+Authors are responsible for correct spelling, capitalization, punctuation, and end-of-line word divisions at every stage of the publication process.

 Prior to final acceptance of any article for publication in Rhetorica, the author will need to ensure it conforms to these guidelines.
 The guidelines are an implementation of The Chicago Manual of Style, 17th ed.
-(Chicago, IL: University of Chicago Press, 2017; hereafter CMOS), and for any matter not addressed in the particulars that follow here, CMOS serves as the authority.
-Authors are responsible for correct spelling and line-end word divisions at every stage of the publication process.
+(Chicago, IL: University of Chicago Press, 2017; hereafter CMOS), and for any matter of documentation not addressed in particulars presented here, CMOS serves as the authority.